Tkiliay/android_device_xiaomi_grus/README.md

-The Xiaomi Mi 9 SE (codenamed _"grus"_) is a middle-ranged smartphone from Xiaomi.
+The Xiaomi MI 9 SE (codenamed _"grus"_) is a middle-ranged smartphone from Xiaomi.

 It was announced in Febraury 2019.
 Release date was March 2019.